 The Vikos Gorge is considered as Hikers’ paradise because of its beautiful interconnecting footpaths of many levels of expertise that link stone villages tucked into folds of mountains.
 Once down at the gorge, you keep going and going… Through the river’s dry bed, in the beginning, climbing a bit on the banks later on.
 The round stones that litter the gorge keep growing until they reach gigantic, unclimbable proportions, silent witnesses of a turbulent past.

-The gorge averages 700 meters in depth and is the second longest in Europe after the much busier Samaria Gorge on Crete.
-In Vikos, however, you only company will be the swooping eagles above.
+The gorge averages 700 meters in-depth and is the second-longest in Europe after the much busier Samaria Gorge on Crete.
+In Vikos, however, your only company will be the swooping eagles above.
 The paths lead you right into the heart of the National Park where the sight of the deserted monastery of Agia Paraskevi, balanced in an ‘eagle’s nest’ position over the gorge causes many hearts to miss a beat!